 - ‘Taking Nature Seriously: Taming Corporate Profiteering by Guidelines and Principles?’ in Hans Christian Bugge and Christina Voigt (eds.), The Rule of Law for Nature: New Dimensions and Ideas in Environment (Cambridge: Cambridge University Press) (forthcoming in 2013).

 - ‘Can Robots have Human Rights Obligations?
-An Exploration’ in Sam Muller et al (eds.), The Law of the Future and the Future of Law, vol. 2 (The Hague: The Hague Institute for the Internationalisation of Law) (forthcoming in 2012).
+An Exploration’ in Sam Muller et al (eds.), The Law of the Future and the Future of Law, vol. 2 (The Hague: TorkelOpsahl Academic EPublishers, 2012), pp. 185-193.

 - ‘Corporate Human Rights Violations: A Case for Extraterritorial Regulation’ in Christoph Luetge (Editor-in-Chief), Handbook of the Philosophical Foundations of Business Ethics (Springer, 2012), 1077-1090.

 - ‘Constitutional Courts as Positive Legislators: The Indian Experience’ in Allan Brewer-Carias (ed.), Constitutional Courts as Positive Legislatures: A Comparative Law Study (New York: Cambridge University Press, 2011), pp. 587-601.

 - ‘Child Labour: An Analysis of the Nature of Corporate Responsibility’ in Tonia Novitz & David Mangan (eds.), Role of Labour Standards in Development: Theory in Practice (Oxford: Oxford University Press/British Academy, 2011), pp. 106-21.